 AWS/RDS)

 Terraform support for AWS CloudWatch usage metrics is not available yet.
-If you rely heavily on Terraform and want to manage this integration as code, reach out to us so we can prioritize it on the roadmap.
+If you want to manage this integration as code, contact us so we can prioritize it.